-- A minimum cumulative GPA of 2.75 OR - A 3.0 or higher GPA for the last two years (60 s.h.) of undergraduate work - A 1000-word structured IDT essay that describes interests and career goals as they apply to the field of instructional design and technology.
-(Structured essay questions are available or in the department.) - Three letters of recommendation from individuals who can attest to the applicant's academic potential at the graduate level - International students whose native language is not English must satisfy one of the following criteria: - a.
-Meet the minimum TOEFL admission score required by the School of Graduate Studies - b.
-Complete the WESL program prior to taking IDT graduate courses - c.
-Hold a bachelor's degree (with four years in residence) from an accredited college/university within the USA and within two years of matriculation at WIU
+- A minimum cumulative GPA of 2.75 OR 3.0 or higher GPA for the last two years (60 s.h.) of undergraduate work - A 1000-word structured IDT essay that describes interests and career goals as they apply to the field of instructional design and technology.
+(Structured essay questions are available or in the department.) - Three letters of recommendation from individuals who can attest to the applicant's academic potential at the graduate level - International students whose native language is not English must satisfy one of the following criteria: - Meet the minimum TOEFL admission score required by the School of Graduate Studies - Hold a bachelor's degree (with four years in residence) from an accredited college/university within the USA and within two years of matriculation at WIU